 Building on the strategic partnerships forged between the USA and the corridor countries concerned and emerging business potential of the region, the Trans-Caspian Forum presents a leading platform to discuss the US engagement with the strategically important Trans-Caspian corridor including investments and development of strategic infrastructure for benefiting the US, the corridor countries and the business community concerned.

-Policy and business leaders from the USA and the Trans-Caspian corridor countries will come together at Third Trans-Caspian Forum on 17-18 May 2018 to discuss opportunities and challenges in enhancing their strategic engagement and explore business, trade and investment opportunities to the benefit of all concerned.
-Within the Forum framework, discussions will be held in the premises of the US Congress in partnership with the Central Asia and Caucasus Institute, the US Chamber of Commerce.
-The George Washington University will also host academic discussions to stimulate intellectual exchange on the way ahead.
+Policy and business leaders from the USA and the Trans-Caspian corridor countries will come together at 4th Trans-Caspian Forum on 22-23 May 2019 to discuss opportunities and challenges in enhancing their strategic engagement and explore business, trade and investment opportunities to the benefit of all concerned.
+Within the Forum framework, discussions will be held in the premises of the US Congress in partnership with the US Chamber of Commerce.
+The Heritage Foundation will also host the Summit’s second day luncheon to stimulate intellectual exchange on the way ahead.